bytemine/icinga2rt/README.md

 ### Mappings

 A mapping is the tuple of an events state, the old state (if any), if the ticket is owned, and an action to perform for this event.
+If the action is "status" two additional fields are required, one for the new status of the ticket in Request Tracker and if the ticket-service mapping should be forgotten by icinga2rt.

  These mappings are stored in a CSV file with the columns

 - state: one of `UNKNOWN`, `WARNING`, `CRITICAL`, `OK`
 - old state: one of `UNKNOWN`, `WARNING`, `CRITICAL`, `OK` or an empty string for non existing tickets.
 - owned: one of `true` or `false`. should be `false` if old state is the empty string.
-- action: one of `create`, `comment`, `delete` or `ignore`
+- action: one of `create`, `comment`, `delete`, `ignore`, `status`
+- if action is `status`, two additional fields:
+  - status: free text of the new Request Tracker status
+  - invalidate: one of `true` or `false`. set to `true` if icinga2rt should forget about this ticket after processing this event so that the next event creates a new ticket.

 The values supplied are read case-insensitive, but the values provided above are preferred.
 Lines can be commented if their first character is `#`.